9th Indiana Infantry Regiment: Service records

-Death Records
+Death records

-Records of some 9th's troops who died during the War can be found at national cemeteries in states where the 9th served, such as Grafton and Shiloh National Cemeteries.
+Records of some 9th's troops who died during the war can be found at national cemeteries in states where the 9th served, such as Grafton and Shiloh National Cemeteries.

 Grafton National Cemetery

-According to the available records, 19 soldiers from the 9th are buried at the Grafton National Civil War Cemetery, West Virginia.
-All of these men were killed in action in what is now West Virginia between the fall of 1861 and the winter of 1861-1862.
+According to the available records, 19 soldiers from the 9th are buried at the Grafton National Cemetery, West Virginia.
+All of these men were killed in action in what is now West Virginia between the fall of 1861 and the winter of 1861–1862.

 Shiloh National Cemetery

 There are 22 dead buried in Shiloh National Cemetery at Pittsburg Landing, Tennessee, identified as soldiers from the 9th Indiana Infantry, according to the cemetery's records.

 Stones River Hazen Brigade Monument

 The west face of the Hazen Brigade Monument indicates that Capt.
 Isaac M. Pettit and 2nd Lt.
 Henry Kessler were among those from the 9th killed at the Battle of Stones River on December 31, 1862.
 113 men from the 9th were killed or wounded in the battle.
 Capt.
 A. Johnson of the 9th and a detail of officers selected the location of the monument on a crest located between the railroad and the Nashville Pike.
 Lt.
 Edward Crebbin of the 9th supervised the detachment that constructed the monument in 1863.